 The hotel is relatively splendid and has a reasonable restaurant.
 I don’t get time for the free breakfast, except at the weekend.
 Even the possibility of losing weight has gone out of the window.
 All the schools I visit present us with huge beribboned baskets of chocolates and ply us with food all day.
 We have to buy our own dinners, but as I’m sated I’m more likely to frequent the hotel bar, where there are snacks – and cocktails.
 There’s officially no alcohol other than in the tourist hotels.
 Though we've already discovered that there are bottle shops if you know where to look and no-one challenges you if you enter (with trepidation).

 I feel better after a weekend's rest.
 I managed to get some time on the beach - very pleasant.
 It’s Mediterranean powdery white beaches (ironically the sand is imported from France), the sea is very blue and the (private) beach facilities excellent.
-Most of the big hotels have their own beaches with stripy sunbeds and the usual paraphernalia.
+Most of the big hotels have their own beach access with stripy sunbeds and the usual paraphernalia.
+And the winding corniche is a cooling place to wander.

 Most of the company in Abu Dhabi is fellow employees who are staying in the same hotel.
 One woman keeps following me around trying to revisit the work we have already done.
 Even when I do sneak off to the pool she follows me out there, parks herself next to me and keeps prattling on.
 So I ban talk about work.
 Not to be out manoeuvred she moves onto whether she should she leave her husband or not.
 Yesterday, I closed my eyes when I saw her coming but she still wandered over and poked me.
 'Are you asleep, Sue?'